 1982 – Two mothers “applied” to homeschool in Winnemucca, NV

 One mother was approved because she was a Nevada certified teacher, the other mother was denied because she was not a certified teacher and the family lived within 50 miles of a local public school.
 That mother and father filed a lawsuit and lost.
 The reason?
-The district court judge ruled in Wallace v.
-Humboldt County School District that because the NV State Board of Education (NV-SBOE) had never written regulations for the law in existence at the time, nor did the family live outside the 50 mile radius of a public school, there was no basis on which to rule in their favor.
-That judge also stated in his ruling that he objected to the concept of homeschooling and he “recommended” several requirements if it were to be allowed.
+The district court judge ruled on Nov.
+11, 1982 in Wallace v.
+Humboldt County School District (pages 85-94) that because the NV State Board of Education (NV-SBOE) had never written regulations for the law in existence at the time, nor did the family live outside the 50 mile radius of a public school, there was no basis on which to rule in their favor.
+That judge also stated in his ruling that he objected to the concept of homeschooling and he “recommended” several requirements if it were to be allowed;

-1983 – Parents seek change at the NV State Legislature allowing parents to homeschool their children without government approval.
+1983 – Parents seek change to allow parents to homeschool their children without government approval.

 However, the Department of Education testified before the Legislature that they were writing regulations based on the judge’s ruling for approval by the NV-SBOE.
 The Legislature refused to move the bill forward to allow the SBOE time to “regulate” homeschooling via the Nevada Administrative Code (NAC).
 The NV-SBOE not only approved regulations following the judge’s recommendations, they added many additional conditions which turned Nevada into one of the most “over-regulated” homeschool states in the nation.*